hashim286/documentation-stuff/README.md

-# documentation

-instructions for stuff I use in case I forget
+setup instructions for stuff I use in case I forget